 Why Long Island Has So Many Volunteer Fire Departments

 This page explains why Long Island relies so heavily on volunteer fire departments, how the system developed, and how it continues to function today.
+Because local structures can differ from one community to another, it is best read as a regional overview rather than a rulebook for every district.

 The Short Answer